What Houston Methodist Teaches Us About AI in Healthcare Design

 Methodist's use of the term throughput deserves special attention because it reclaims the concept from its industrial roots.

-In most systems, throughput means how many patients can move through an exam room in a given day.
-At Houston Methodist, throughput means how many minutes patients don’t have to spend waiting—either in the lobby or alone in a room.
+How many minutes patients don't have to spend waiting — either in the lobby or alone in a room.

 For value-based care organizations, this is the bridge between operational performance and patient experience.
 Efficiency doesn't have to be dehumanizing.
 When done right, it's liberating.